-It emphasizes and reminds children that they need to be kind and supportive of one another – even if you are on opposite teams.
+It emphasizes and reminds children that they need to be kind and supportive of one another – even if they are on opposite teams.

-It tells kids that they need to encourage one another and be polite – whether you are on the same side or not.
-It also tells kids the need to control your temper and frustration when the contest isn’t going your way.
+It tells kids that they need to encourage one another and be polite – whether they are on the same side or not.
+It also tells kids the need to control their temper and frustration when the contest isn’t going their way.

 Most importantly, IT TEACHES KIDS that if you had fun, you already have won!
 And this is the most priceless lesson!

 It is appalling to see how competitive kids can get, even on the playground, that they forget that their main purpose is to have fun!
 They are angry- like mad furious angry – with one another over a ball game!

 It is by reading books like this and modelling such examples that they get to see how ugly it is to become so angry and rude over losing.
 When they see Sally change, they can see how pleasant and right it feels to be a good sportsman.

 The other reason kids should really learn how to be good sportsmen from characters like Sally is because encountering people with poor team skills and manners really takes the fun out of group play and team sports.

 If a child feels like winning is everything, or always has to deal with bad sports – they tend to NOT want to play sports anymore.
 Or at least they don’t experience the fun that comes with these games

 That can’t be right!
 Kids are supposed to learn and understand that winning and losing are part of life.

 They need to know that they need to be nice and kind and supportive, no matter who wins or loses.
 They need to know that the game is for fun and everyone is entitled to fun and that only one side can wide.